Gnabriel/Intro-to-Java/README.md

 # Intro-to-Java
-Assignments to the course Introduction to programming with Java.
+Assignments to the course Introduction to programming in Java.